sciactive/pulverize/README.md

 * FFMPEG (for putting all the video parts together)
 * PHP
 * Python
-* Linux, or a compatible system
+* Linux, MacOS, or Windows 10

 ## How do I use it?
 Download this repository, and extract it to your computer somewhere.
 You can make a link to it to run it easily like this: